raghavvs/raghavvs.github.io/_pages/about.md

 * Meditations - Marcus Aurelius by *Gregory Hays Translation*
 * The Black Swan: On Robustness and Fragility, Deeper Philosophical and Empirical Reflections by *Nassim Nicholas Taleb*
 * Digital Fortress by *Dan Brown*
-* The Hidden Language of Computer Hardware and Software: Code *Charles Petzold*
+* The Hidden Language of Computer Hardware and Software: Code by *Charles Petzold*

+*aspiring polymath at work and all I want to do is - build a C-3PO*